Alvin Robertson

-Alvin Cyrrale Robertson (born July 22, 1962) is an American former professional basketball player who played in the National Basketball Association (NBA) from 1984 to 1993, and for one final season in 1995–96.
+Alvin Cyrrale Robertson (born July 22, 1962) is an American former professional basketball player who played in the National Basketball Association (NBA) for 10 seasons with the San Antonio Spurs, Milwaukee Bucks, Detroit Pistons, and Toronto Raptors.
 Robertson holds the record for the most steals per game played, averaging 2.71 steals per game for his career and is the only player to ever have a season of 300 or more steals which he accomplished in the 1985–86 season.
 He is one of only four players and the only guard in NBA history to have recorded a quadruple-double.

 Early life

 Alvin Cyrrale Robertson was born on July 22, 1962, in Barberton, Ohio.

 College career

 Robertson attended Crowder College from 1980 to 1981.
 He then attended Arkansas from 1981 to 1984.

 Professional career

 San Antonio Spurs (1984–1989)

 Best known for his defense, the 6'4" Robertson played for ten years after being selected by the San Antonio Spurs with the seventh pick in the 1984 NBA draft out of Crowder Junior College and the University of Arkansas.
-After five seasons with the Spurs, He finished out his career with the Milwaukee Bucks, the Detroit Pistons and the Toronto Raptors.
+After five seasons with the Spurs, he finished out his career with the Milwaukee Bucks, the Detroit Pistons and the Toronto Raptors.
 He also was a member of the 1984 U.S. Olympic gold-medal team.

 In 1986, Robertson became the inaugural winner of the NBA Most Improved Player Award.
 This also marked the first of four National Basketball Association All-Star Game appearances for the guard (the others coming in 1987, 1988, and 1991).
 He also won the NBA Defensive Player of the Year Award in 1986, and led the league in steals in 1986, 1987 and 1991.
 Robertson still holds the top career steals-per-game average in the NBA, with 2.71 per contest over 779 career games.

 Robertson thrice led the league in steals.
 In 1985–86 he averaged a league-leading 3.7 steals per game, a major factor in his earning the Defensive Player of the Year honor and being selected second-team All-NBA, one of only seven players in Spurs' history to have been selected first, second or third-team All-NBA.
 He was a four-time All-Star.

 Robertson led the Spurs in steals four of the five seasons he was with the club, three times averaging more than three per game.
 Though he played only five seasons in San Antonio, he ranks third in club history in total steals, with 1,129.
 During his San Antonio days, he also recorded a steal in a then-NBA-record 105 consecutive games; Chris Paul surpassed it by recording a steal in 108 consecutive games from 2007 to 2008.